neha-ahire/Project2/README.md

 # Project2
-Its just start of Git
+This this description of Project